-Decent Work and
+Decent Work and Economic Growth

-Economic Growth

-wage standards across operations and investments.
+Enhanced labour rights and living wage standards across operations and investments.

 Moving forward, PNB remains committed to ongoing progress in our sustainability journey, further deepening ESG integration to ensure resilient growth and sustainable value creation for our stakeholders.
+Section 06 ◆ Sustainability Statement

-Chapter 2 ESG Integration into Investment and Operations From Commitment to Impact
+ESG Integration into Investment and Operations - From Commitment to Impact